olivermclane/Togar.js/Readme.md

    **Docker for CentOS:** https://docs.docker.com/engine/install/centos/

-2. Lets take at look at our dockerfile.
-We must put in the values for each of the following: **POSTGRES_PASSWORD,POSTGRES_DB, and POSTGRES_USER**
+2. Lets take at look at our dockerfile which is located in our config folder.
+We must put in the values for each of the following: **POSTGRES_PASSWORD,POSTGRES_DB,and POSTGRES_USER**
     ```shell
     FROM postgres:latest